 Sakowitz Apartments are located in the Fifth Ward/Denver Harbor neighborhood.
 The complex was completed in 2010 and there are 166 units.

-The complex is a 10 minute walk from retailers like Fiesta and Burt’s Meat Market.
-Burt’s is so good, but I digress.
+The complex is a 10-minute walk from retailers like Fiesta, Burt’s Meat Market, and Legacy Clinic.

 You will find Sakowitz Apartments at 2424 Sakowitz Street, Houston, TX 77020.
 For more information call them at 713.671.2424.